 The ponderous pachyderm goes by the name of the Forestburg Limestone, a sequence of very hard and brittle carbonates interbedded with smaller intervals of black petroliferous shales.
 The Forestburg is Chesterian (latest Mississippian) in age.
 Where present, it conformably overlies its immediate predecessor, the famous Barnett Shale, and its upper surface is everywhere truncated by the mid-continent-wide North American unconformity that separates the Mississippian and Pennsylvanian systems.
 In most areas of North Texas, the earliest overlying Pennsylvanian rocks belong to the Marble Falls Formation (Atokan) which was featured in an article by this author in the November 5, 2012, issue of the Oil & Gas Journal (pp. 74-79).
 At the very least, the Forestburg covers all or part of fifteen counties in North Texas.
 Refer to Figure 1 below.

 Figure 1: Generalized orientation map of North Central Texas including the Fort Worth Basin and Bend Arch.
-The asymmetrical area highlighted in blue indicates the location of the Forestburg Limestone in the subsurface.
-It is generally thickest in the northern and eastern portions of the basin and thins southward and westward to a feather edge due to pre-Pennsylvanian erosion.
+The asymmerical area highlighted in blue indicates the location of the Forestburg Limestone in the subsurface.
+It is generaly thickest in the northern and eastern portions of the basin and thns southward and westward to a feather edge due to pre-Pennsylvanian erosion.
 The formation is nowhere present on the outcrop.

 The Forestburg Formation first appeared in the literature a third of a century ago (Henry, 1982), and the name quickly came into popular use as the Barnett Shale boom erupted around the little hamlet of Forestburg in southeastern Montague County.
 Prior to that, this formation was commonly confused with the lower Marble Falls and often mistaken for the Comyn Formation and/or the Duffer Formation, two names that are, in fact, technically synonymous with the Marble Falls.